any-docs/css/content/reference/values/gradient/linear-gradient/index.md

 #### Customizing Gradients

 By adding more color-stop points on the gradient line, you can create a highly customized transition between multiple colors.
-A color-stop's position can be explicitly defined by using a {{CSSxRef("&lt;length&gt;")}} or a {{CSSxRef("&lt;percentage&gt;")}}.
+A color-stop's position can be explicitly defined by using a `&lt;length&gt;` or a `&lt;percentage&gt;`.
 If you don't specify the location of a color, it is placed halfway between the one that precedes it and the one that follows it.
 The following two gradients are equivalent.

 ```css
 linear-gradient(red, orange, yellow, green, blue);